hazelnut-99/iotop-extension/README.md

 Group 2
 1. DISK READ:  The number of bytes which this task has caused to be read from storage.
-2. DISK WRITE: The number of bytes which this task has caused, or shall cause to be written to disk. (the accounting might happen before the actual disk write!)
+2. DISK WRITE: The number of bytes which this task has caused, or shall cause to be written to disk. (the accounting happens before the actual disk write!)

 Group 3
 1. SWAPIN